haku/Onosendai/README.md

 * De-duplicate: filter the items in one column out of another.
 * Read Later column: any tweet can be saved locally for reading later.
 * Background feed fetching and caching.
-* Configured via JSON file on the file system.

 Supported Services
 ------------------